rec/gitz/README.rst

 .. image:: img/git-st-screenshot.png

 `git-stripe <help/git-stripe.rst>`_
-  Push a sequence of commit IDs onto upstream branches
+  Push a sequence of commit IDs to the origin repo

 Dangerous commands that delete, rename or overwrite branches
 ============================================================